EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-conclusion.md

 ### Pull request workflows

 Concourse has gotten better at visualising pull request-based workflows, but it's still not ideal.
-It was built with the opinions of its authors baked in, and they practised true continuous delivery (of which trunk-based development is a core tenet).
+It was built with the opinions of its authors baked in, and they practised [true continuous delivery (of which trunk-based development is a core tenet)](https://trunkbaseddevelopment.com/continuous-delivery/).
 [Instanced pipelines](https://concourse-ci.org/instanced-pipelines.html) make this sort of workflow easier to track, but we still haven't gotten to the [v10 vision](https://blog.concourse-ci.org/core-roadmap-towards-v10/).

 ### Single pane of glass

 Concourse's user interface always shows you the latest version of a pipeline.
 It's perfectly suited to use as a build monitor, constantly displaying the current state of the world to a team.

 This is of more value to teams that practice continuous delivery, and not branch-based development.
 It wasn't covered in these posts but Concourse's UI has not been great at pull request workflows, although there are plans to change that.

+How much use is this in a world of developers working remotely, in isolation, on pull requests?
+Build monitors may be going out of fashion, but a single snapshot view is handy when debugging.

 ### Resources, polling, event-driven CI